Dcaberob/robotframework/README.md

-# robotframework
+# Robot Framework example
-Robot framework example
+This is a project to use the Robot Framework tool with Selenium